 You can borrow books at the University Library on production of your student card.
-Some courses make use of Blackboard, a digital learning environment used in support of the course.
-If the course you are following uses Blackboard, you should register for this yourself, but you can only do this after you have actually been enrolled at Erasmus University Rotterdam.
+Some courses make use of Canvas, a digital learning environment used in support of the course.
+If the course you are following uses Canvas, you should register for this yourself, but you can only do this after you have actually been enrolled at Erasmus University Rotterdam.
 However, you can register as a ‘guest’ at the Education Office if your enrolment is delayed.

 Where can I find timetables?

-You will find all the information about lectures and examinations of your course in the university's online Course Guide.
+You will find all the information about lectures and examinations of your course in the university's online Course catalogue.
 Search for your course by title or course code, click on the course and on the Timetable link in the course description itself.

 Can I cancel or change my registration?